accessibility-luxembourg/accessibilite.public.lu/content/en/mentions-legales.md

 Users can decide for themselves whether or not the Website server is authorised to store cookies on their computer.
 They may at any time set their browser options so that cookies are not accepted and stored.
 In addition, users can delete stored cookies at any time via their browser.

-The use of certain functions on this site may be limited or deactivated if the user refuses the site's cookies.
+The use of certain functions on this site may be limited or deactivated if the user refuses the cookies from this website.
 Users are therefore advised to set their browser to accept cookies from the site.

 #### What are cookies and what are they used for?